- General Rules for Plant Symbols

 - Saving a Groundcover or Shrub Area Hatch

 - Creating and Saving a Shrub Area Boundary Linetype

 You can add your own plant symbols and hatches to our default libraries for trees, shrubs, and groundcovers.
 You can do so by saving a block (for plant symbols) or hatch (for groundcover hatch patterns) to the appropriate subfolder in your LandFX folder.
 The plant symbols are saved as DWG files, and the groundcover hatches are saved as PAT files.

 Note: Groundcovers are represented by hatch patterns rather than standard plant symbols.
 For more information, visit our Groundcover Hatch Patterns documentation section.
-For information on saving hatches into our hatch library, visit our Save Hatches documentation section.
+For information on saving hatches into our hatch library, see our Save Hatches documentation.

 - Your plant symbol can be any size.
 Our system will automatically scale it correctly.

 - Your symbol may be made up of lines, arcs, polylines, splines, and/or circles.
 We do not recommend using ellipses.

 - Our software does not save its blocks on layer “0,” as that would result in the block taking the characteristics of whichever layer was active when the block was inserted.
 We want more control over the various line qualities that make up the block for more artistic reasons.
 Therefore, we use layers to achieve this goal.
 For more information, see the Layer Names of Symbols section below.

 - Our plants are drawn with the shadows placed due east of the drawing area.
 When plant shadows are turned on, it will rotate all symbols from this due east orientation to the angle you select using the Plant Shadows tool.
 Therefore, if you include shadows in your symbols, place them due east.
 If you are not concerned with shadows, don’t worry about the orientation.

 - When your symbol is ready to save, use out Save Block tool to save your symbol into the system.